javascript-tutorial/translate/cla.md

 The intent of the Agreement is to clarify your responsibilities as a Contributor.

-In short, it allows others to freely use your Contributions and further build on them.
+In short, it allows us to use your Contributions in the tutorial and further build upon them.

 The Agreement is meant to protect You, the Users, the Contributors, and original authors of the Project from the malicious misdeeds of others.

 The Agreement is not intended to restrict how You use Your own Contributions.

 The Agreement is written in plain English to be easily understood by You and all those affected by it.
 The terms defined below and used throughout this document are capitalized in order to reduce ambiguity, but they should be understood to have their usual colloquial meaning and the singular shall include the plural.